Army Volunteer Corps

 - VMIS Registration Incentives

-New incentives (.pdf) available just for registering and logging hours!
+New incentives (.jpg) available just for registering and logging hours!

 Registration is important to your unit/organization chain of command, and the installation.
 It provides valuable information on the number of volunteers, the types of work volunteers are performing, and the amount of time worked.
 This information provides the command with the big picture as to how our volunteers are supporting our Soldiers, their Families, and the mission.